ahmedhosny/ultrasound-converter/README.md

 # ultrasound-converter
-App found @  https://ultrasound-converter.github.io [Google Chrome supported only] This is a web-based utility to extract images from 4d multiframe .dcm files exported from Philips QLab®.
+App @  https://ultrasound-converter.github.io [Google Chrome supported only]

+This is a web-based utility to extract images from 4d multiframe .dcm files exported from Philips QLab®.
 Select your frame of interest and a download a .zip file containing the image stack and the voxel dimensions in a .txt file.